matinfirooz/Genetic-Algorithm-Processor/README.md

 4. **Fitness Calculation Stage**

-   - Evaluates the quality of each chromosome.
-   - The goal is to detect a **stuck-at-zero fault** in a circuit node.
-   - The **fitness function** rewards solutions that propagate the fault to the circuit’s output.
+   Following this is the fitness calculation stage.
+In this stage, the processor evaluates the quality of each chromosome based on its ability to detect a stuck-at-zero fault.
+The fitness function gives a base score of one if the fault is excited.
+Additional points are added based on the fraction of inputs with non-controlling values at two specific gates, Y and Z. The more favorable these conditions, the higher the fitness score.

    - The fitness score is calculated as:
      ```math
      Fitness = (1 if fault is excited, else 0) +